DivyaGodayal/CoderChef-Kitchen/Adhoc/Daily-Temperatues/README.md

 ## Solution

-* We are given a list of temperatures over multiple days , we are to find, for every individual day, after how long will a warmer day arrive.
+* We are given a list of temperatures over multiple days, we are to find, for every individual day, after how many days will a warmer day arrive.

 * If you think about these temperatures as just numbers, then what we have to do here is: Given a list of numbers, for every number find out the index of the next